ibm-garage-tsa/cp4mcm-installer/README.md

 **Updates:**

+18/11/2021

+**WARNING** CP4MCM 2.3 FP2 released on Nov 5th, 2021 created several issues with this installer, especially when installing on ROKS.
+DO NOT expect smooth install until further notice.

 10/07/2021
 - Fixed the size of PVC for Kafka (10G -> 25G)
 - Fixed the roks-certs.sh to handle Teleport (SRE Bastion console access) and AWX route